-UM Properties GP Inc.
+UM Properties Board Appointments

-Board Directors / Board Chair
+Board Directors / Board Chair Search

 In 2007, the University of Manitoba approved the purchase of the Southwood Lands (the former 120 acre Southwood golf course, which operated for many years alongside the University’s Fort Garry campus).
 At the time, the purchase was characterized as a “once-in-a-lifetime opportunity for the University”.
 Following a Design Competition, in 2013 the winning designer worked with the University to develop a long-term master campus plan which incorporated the Southwood Lands.